Home Articles David and Faye

 by David Wetherow

 The housing design questions recently appearing on the Our-Kids Adults mailing list have intrigued us for a long time.
-As we search for solutions which combine the qualities of affordable housing, endurance, companionship, and flexibility, we begin to ask:
+As we search for solutions which combine the qualities of affordable housing, sustainability, companionship, and flexibility, we begin to ask:

-bulletHow can we retain control in as many aspects of our lives as possible -- including housing, relationships, and the supports that we call 'services'?
+bulletHow can we retain control in as many aspects of our lives as possible -- including housing, relationships, and the supports that we call services?

 bulletHow can we retain flexibility in our housing and support arrangements?